arduino/arduino-create-agent/README.md

 ## When behind a proxy

-The agent support working behind a proxy, but manual configuration is required ( there is no support for automatic proxy discovery ).
+The agent supports working behind a proxy, but manual configuration is required (there is no support for automatic proxy discovery).

 To add proxy configuration:
 - stop the agent: tray bar icon -> pause then tray bar icon -> kill